aramisgithub/questpresentation/document.md

 - Mulan improves her skills and becomes even better at being male

+- Mulan has only vague "montage-y" tests, allies, enemies in the form of training, while Odysseus has real obstacles to overcome

+- Repeatedly it is implied that Mulan's journey will be soft and easy, while the King's journey has real life-or-death scenarios, and maybe a sad ending

 ## Odyssey

 - Odysseus is thwarted with many tests as he travels back to Ithaca: